Miriam Schapiro: Collaborations and Identity

 In the process of taking on different projects, Schapiro's studio expanded and eventually became portable, following her as she traveled from place to place.
 It was during the same time of her Oregon collaborative project with the nine women that Schapiro also created her first "Collaboration Series" with women artists of the past.
 This series combined reproductions of the work of Mary Cassatt and Berthe Morisot with colorful and sensuous fabric borders in patterns inspired by quilts.
 In Mary Cassatt and Me, Schapiro overlapped her own mental image of her mother with Cassatt's maternal ideal–her mother reading a newspaper.

 In the 1990s Schapiro began exploring her Jewish identity further in her painting.
 Her painting My History (1997) she used the same structure as the House project and built rooms of different memories surrounding her Jewish heritage.
 Her most explicit Jewish-themed statement in art was Four Matriarchs, stained glass windows portraying the biblical heroines Sarah, Rebecca, Rachel, and Leah.
 This was a colorful piece combining identity symbology and her older domesticated art to create the true vision of what high art meant to the public.
 Mother Russia (1994), was a fan piece made by Schapiro that drew from her family's Russian background.
-She depicts the powerful women from Russia each on a row of the hand held fan with a hat and a veil.
+She depicts the powerful women from Russia each on a row of the handheld fan with a hat and a veil.
 She added pieces from each artist work in her "collaborative" style to join them as revolutionary women and give hidden figures praise.
 Her background in both the Russian and Jewish culture have very much attributed to what Schapiro's collection of work represents.
-The foundation and collective use of patterns and colors describe Miriam's work and allow us to see her culture and female voice.

 She was interviewed for the 2010 film !Women Art Revolution.

-Schapiro's works are held in numerous museum collections including the Smithsonian American Art Museum, Jewish Museum (New York), the National Gallery of Art, the Museum of Modern Art, and the Pennsylvania Academy of the Fine Arts.
+Schapiro's works are held in numerous museum collections including the Smithsonian American Art Museum, Jewish Museum (New York), the National Gallery of Art, the Museum of Modern Art, the Pérez Art Museum Miami, in Florida, and the Pennsylvania Academy of the Fine Arts.
 Her awards include the Distinguished Artist Award for Lifetime Achievement from the College Art Association and a 1987 Guggenheim Fellowship.

-Miriam Schapiro's estate is represented exclusively by Eric Firestone Gallery.
+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.